Fodor's Expert Review City Hall

-What once marked the northernmost point of Manhattan today houses the office of the mayor and serves as a gathering place for demonstrators voicing concerns and the news crews that cover their stories.
-This is the oldest City Hall in the country, a striking (but surprisingly small) building dating back to 1803.
+What once marked the northernmost point of Manhattan today houses the office of the mayor, and serves as a gathering place for demonstrators and the news crews who cover their stories.
+This is the one of the oldest City Halls in the country, a striking (but surprisingly small) building dating back to 1803.
 If the history of local politics and architecture is your thing, free tours are available (sign up in advance online).
-Tours begin outside.
-Indoors, highlights include the Victorian-style City Council Chamber, the Rotunda where President Lincoln lay in state in 1865 under a soaring dome supported by 10 Corinthian columns, and the Governor's Room, an elegantly preserved space with intricate portraits of historic figures and a writing table that George Washington used in 1789 when New York was the U.S. capital.
-If nothing else, take a moment to snap a photo of the columned exterior and see the small but lovely City Hall Park, bound by Broadway to the west and Chambers Street to the north.
-This park is an underrated place to stop and take a breath away from the typical congestion of Lower Manhattan.
+Inside, highlights include the Rotunda where President Lincoln lay in state in 1865 under a soaring dome supported by 10 Corinthian columns; the Victorian-style City Council Chamber; and the Governor's Room, an elegantly preserved space with portraits of historic figures, as well as a writing table that George Washington used in 1789 when New York was the U.S. capital.